Kotlin/KEEP/proposals/change-defaulting-rule.md

 > - If any of the property target `property` or field target `field` is applicable, use the first of those.
 >
 > It is an error if there are multiple targets and none of `param`, `property` and `field` is applicable.

+**New `all` annotation use-site target**: in addition to the existing use-site targets, we define a new meta-target.

+- An annotation with the `all` use-site target should behave as applied to every applicable use-site target.
+- It is an error to use the `all` annotation target if there is no applicable target for the declaration.
+- It is an error to apply the same annotation with both the `all` and another annotation target.

+In addition, if a class is annotated with `@JvmRecord`, the Java-only target `RECORD_COMPONENT` is considered when selecting applicable targets.
+That way the behavior of a `@JvmRecord` with annotations using `all` as use-site target aligns perfectly with Java records.

 ### Examples